cod3venom/MEME-PICKER/readme.md

 <h1>MEME PICKER</h1>
 <p> MEME PICKER is an software developed on Python, and it is used for
-taking memes images, videos, gif files from the web sites like</p>
+taking meme image, video, and gif files from the web sites like</p>

 	- [1] 9gag.com
 	- [2] memedroid.com